 Recommended initial treatments for foot injuries:

 - Rest: Take the weight off your foot and avoid running and excessive walking.
 It’s one of the best ways to help your foot heal.

 - Exercise: Gentle stretching of your feet and legs — particularly your calves — can help ease symptoms and prevent injury.
-Exercise on a regular basis, and consult with your podiatric doctor in NYC before beginning any new home exercises.
+Exercise regularly and consult with your podiatric doctor in NYC before beginning any new home exercises.

-- Painkillers: Taking pain relief medications like ibuprofen and acetaminophen as needed not only relieves pain but also reduces swelling.
+- Anti-inflammatories: Taking pain relief medications like ibuprofen and acetaminophen as needed relieves pain and reduces swelling.
 And you can buy anti-inflammatory creams or gels that reduce pain and swelling.

-Other treatments for foot injuries include radiotherapy and botulinum toxin (Botox) injections.
-Ask your podiatrist about his recommendations.
-You may benefit from the use of special splints that you wear overnight to keep your muscles, tendons and fascia stretched during the night.
-Over long periods of rest, however, they can tighten up, making it painful when you walk in the morning.
+Other treatments for foot injuries include laser therapy or PRP injections.
+Ask your podiatrist about her recommendations.
+You may benefit from using special splints that you wear at night to stretch your muscles, tendons, and fascia while you sleep.

-In some cases, your foot doctor in NYC may suggest a plaster case or leg braces be used on your lower leg.
-This provides a slight stretching of the foot as well as rest and cushioning.
+In some cases, your foot doctor in NYC may suggest wearing a boot or brace to protect your foot.
 In severe cases, you may need surgery, which always is considered the last resort.

-There are always risks with surgery, as your foot doctor can tell you.
-Possible complications from foot surgery include increased pain, infection and injury to nerves.
+Possible complications from foot surgery typically include increased pain, infection, and injury to nerves.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult your foot doctor about your specific condition.
 Only a trained, experienced board-certified podiatrist or foot specialist can determine an accurate diagnosis and proper treatment.